 A first trimester requirement of the DPT program is demonstrating competence in medical terminology through an exam.
 Preparation for the exam is through independent study.
 Each matriculating student is expected to pass an online competency examination in medical terminology by September 1.
-Students are able to repeat the exam.
+Students can repeat the exam.
 If a student is unsuccessful in passing after the third attempt, they will be asked to meet with the Course Director to determine why the student is having a problem and to develop a plan for future success.
 Students must achieve a score of at least 80% to be considered competent in medical terminology and be assigned a "Pass".

-PROFESSIONAL ADVANCEMENT & COMMUNITY ENGAGEMENT REQUIREMENT
+PROFESSIONAL ADVANCEMENT & COMMUNITY ENGAGEMENT (PACE)

-The purpose of the Professional Advancement & Community Engagement (PACE) process is to allow DPT students an opportunity to enhance and facilitate their professional growth through service in the community during their academic career.
+The purpose of the Professional Advancement & Community Engagement (PACE) process is to allow DPT students, with guidance from their PACE faculty advisor, an opportunity to enhance and facilitate their professional growth through identifying their professional objectives and provide service in the community during their academic career.
 By the completion of the PACE process students will: